leifbr/partnerlabs/docs/class17/module1/lab1.rst

 To access F5's Unified Demo Framework (UDF) environment you will have to have an active account.

-If you have UDF account and you have received a confirmation email from **noreply@registration.udf.f5.com** for the **201 Certification Lab - TMOS Administration**.
-You are ready to access the labs.
+If you have UDF account and you have received a confirmation email from **noreply@registration.udf.f5.com** for the lab.
+You are ready to access the the UDF environment and launch your lab.

 If you did not receive the confirmation please check your junk folder or simply try your credentials (you can only see labs you have been invited to).
 If you still cannot gain access to the course notify the instructor.